The Pritchard Law Firm PLLC

 (2) why the respondent is not obligated for payment of the lien;

 (3) why the number of months of alleged default or the reinstatement or pay off amounts are materially incorrect;

-(4) why any document attached to the application is not a true and correct copy of the
+(4) why any document attached to the application is not a true and correct copy of the original; or

 (5) proof of payment in accordance with Rule 95.